 The Toys for Tots program, a nationwide program headed by the U.S. Marine Corps, has distributed toys to needy children throughout Jackson County at Christmastime since 2011.

 Residents may donate to the program by purchasing a toy and leaving it in a dropbox at any of more than two dozen locations in Jackson County.
 Residents also may donate cash by sending by sending a check to P.O.
-Box 731, Maquoketa, Iowa 52060.
+Box 731, Maquoketa.
 Donations are tax-deductible.

-Here are the dropbox locations: Andrew: Maquoketa State Bank; Baldwin: Ohnward Bank & Trust; Bellevue: Bellevue Herald-Leader, Bellevue State Bank, Bender’s Foods, Fidelity Bank, Flatted Fifth at Potter’s Mill and Rockwell Collins; Maquoketa: Crestridge, Dollar General, Fareway Stores, Fidelity Bank, Jackson County Regional Health Center, Lechtenberg & Young Dental, Maquoketa Area Family YMCA, Maquoketa State Bank (both the downtown and west side offices), Smiles on Main, Theisen’s, Timber City Chiropractic, US Bank and Walmart; Miles: Clinton National Bank; Preston: Clinton National Bank, Dollar General, Maquoketa State Bank and Preston Grocery; Sabula: Clinton National Bank and Island City Harbor; St. Donatus: Kalmes Restaurant.
+Here are the drop box locations as of Wednesday.
+More locations may be added.
+Andrew: Maquoketa State Bank; Baldwin: Ohnward Bank & Trust; Bellevue: Bellevue Herald-Leader, Bellevue State Bank, Bender’s Foods, Fidelity Bank, Flatted Fifth at Potter’s Mill and Collins Aerospace; Maquoketa: Crestridge, Dollar General, Fareway Stores, Fidelity Bank, Jackson County Regional Health Center, Lechtenberg & Young Dental, Maquoketa Area Family YMCA, Maquoketa State Bank (both the downtown and westside offices), Smiles on Main, Theisen’s, Timber City Chiropractic, US Bank and Walmart; Miles: Clinton National Bank; Preston: Clinton National Bank, Dollar General, Maquoketa State Bank and Preston Grocery; Sabula: Clinton National Bank and Island City Harbor; St. Donatus: Kalmes Restaurant.

-Toys for Tots will hold its third annual trivia night at 6:30 p.m.
+Toys for Tots will hold its fourth annual trivia night at 6:30 p.m.
 Dec.
-7 at Timber Center in Maquoketa.
+6 at Timber Center in Maquoketa.
 Teams of up to eight players may participate.
 The cost is $50 for the team and one toy donation per team member.
 People interested in reserving a table may contact Megan Simmons, coordinator of the Jackson County Toys for Tots program, at (563) 357-4547.

-Volunteers will be needed to help gather and organize donated toys for pickup.
-Volunteers should come to the former Aldi location at 6 p.m.
+After the collection period, volunteers will be needed on toy-bagging night to help gather and organize donated toys for pickup.
+Volunteers should come to the former Jill’s Hair Care location by 6 p.m.
 Dec.
-19.
+18.

 The Maquoketa Community Cupboard, which provides food to needy people in Jackson County, always needs donations of cash, paper products or nonperishable food items.